phac-nml/neptune/README.md

 	$ python --version

-If the running a Debian distribution (ex: Ubuntu), dependencies may be installed using the following command:
+If running a Debian distribution (ex: Ubuntu), dependencies may be installed using the following command:

 	$ sudo install/debian_dependencies.sh